Karen-777/Karen-777/README.md

 ## Goals

-- 🚀 My goal is to [become best programmer ever].
+- 🚀 My goal is to become best programmer ever.
-- 📖 I'm passionate about [AI].
+- 📖 I'm passionate about AI.